-- Hazardous Waste 180-220 pounds of hazardous waste are being generated each month.
-Impacts include: cost of disposal, storage, compliance, potential spills, potential drain disposal, potential exposure by staff or students. - Waste Water- 19,465 gallons of waste water are being annually generated.
-Impacts include: cost of disposal, potential drain disposal of improper materials. - Radiation/Radioactive materials present at the campus but in minute not regulated quantities in the dental clinic for x-rays and labs and physics lab. - Biological agents we currently do not have any biological agent that is regulated by the Federal Select Agents Program. - Storm Water the following are wetlands, streams or other sensitive environmental receptors oncampus and adjacent to the campus: 4 retention ponds that could drain into Panther Creek.
-The following materials could potentially be released to storm water: used oil and fuel (leadedand diesel). - Vehicle/machine maintenance vehicle maintenance is handled off campus at local auto shops. - Oil-based paints the following are locations where oil-based paints are used: Art Studio, all metals such as door jams and hand rails. - Used Oil 250 gallon tank is located at Facilities Management's landscaping shed.
+- Hazardous Waste Less than 220 pounds of hazardous waste are being generated each month.
+Impacts include: cost of disposal, storage, compliance, potential spills, potential drain disposal, potential exposure by staff or students. - Wastewater- 16,657 gallons of wastewater are being annually generated.
+Impacts include: cost of disposal, and potential drain disposal of improper materials. - Radiation/Radioactive materials present at the campus but in minute non-regulated quantities in the dental clinic for x-rays and labs and physics lab. - Biological agents we currently do not have any biological agent that is regulated by the Federal Select Agents Program. - Storm Water the following are wetlands, streams or other sensitive environmental receptors oncampus and adjacent to the campus: 4 retention ponds that could drain into Panther Creek.
+The following materials could potentially be released to stormwater: used oil and fuel (leaded and diesel). - Vehicle/machine maintenance vehicle maintenance is handled off campus at local auto shops. - Oil-based paints the following are locations where oil-based paints are used: Art Studio, all metals such as door jams and handrails. - Used Oil 250-gallon tank is located at Facilities Management's landscaping shed.

-- USTs the campus does not have an underground storage tank. - ASTs the campus has the following ASTs with the following storage capacity and the following containment and potential for a release: - 500 gallon tank of unleaded gasoline (facilities management) 110 gallon drum of diesel fuel (facilities management) 55 gallon drum of paint waste (facilities management) 55 gallon drum of antifreeze (facilities management) 30 gallon drum of mineral spirits (facilities management) (2) 15 gallon non-combustible cans for rags and contaminated newspaper (art studio)
+- USTs the campus does not have an underground storage tank. - ASTs the campus has the following ASTs with the following storage capacity and the following containment and potential for a release:

+500 gallon tank of unleaded gasoline (facilities management)

+110 gallon drum of diesel fuel (facilities management)

+55 gallon drum of paint waste (facilities management)

+55 gallon drum of antifreeze (facilities management)

+30 gallon drum of mineral spirits (facilities management)

+(2) 15 gallon non-combustible cans for rags and contaminated newspaper (art studio)